fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

 messageClient.setMessageListener("/${YourProductKey}/#",messageCallback);
 ```

-The parameters are introduced as follows:
+The parameters are as follows:

 -   MessageToken indicates the body of the returned message.
 Use `MessageToken.getMessage()` to get the message body.
 MessageToken is required when you reply to ACKs manually.

-    A message body contains the following:
+    A message body example is as follows:

     ```
     public class Message {